codeplaysoftware/portBLAS/benchmark/README.md

 * `time_unit`: unit used for these times.
 Should be `ns`, if not please file an issue.
 * `avg_event_time`: the average of the CL/SYCL event times in nanoseconds.
-This time depends of the events returned by the BLAS functions used and might not be accurate in some cases
+This time depends on the events returned by the BLAS functions used and might not be accurate in some cases
 * `best_event_time`: the best of the CL/SYCL event times in nanoseconds.
 See warning above.